fun things to do with kids in united states - bodega bay california

 Bodega Bay

 Bodega Bay is a protected harbor, named in 1775 after a Spanish explorer, Juan Francisco de la Bodega y Quadra, who sailed his ship into the bay.
-At Bodega Bay, kids can go kayaking in the calm waters, horseback riding along mountains, or just spend hours playing on the sandy beaches.
+At Bodega Bay, hike on Bodega head, fly kites, go kayaking in the calm waters, horseback riding along mountains, and spend hours playing on long sandy beaches.

 Campbell Cove Beach (Bodega Head) – This sheltered cove is perfect for kids, there's a smooth sandy beach, with calm waters and no big waves.
 Kids can look for starfish in the shallow water or dam up the little creek flowing into the bay.
 There’s picnic tables, bring your lunch and sand toys.

-Tip: If you don’t have a picnic lunch along, stop at Spud Point Crab Co. on the road to Campbell Cove, and pick up crab or shrimp sandwiches (as well as hot dogs).
+Tip: If you don’t have a picnic lunch along, stop at Spud Point Crab Co. on the road to Campbell Cove, and pick up crab or shrimp sandwiches, hot dogs, cold drinks.

 Horseback rides – A horseback ride on the beach or through the coastal mountains (beautifully green in spring) is fun for everyone in the family.
 Guided trail rides last 1 ½ hours, for kids 8 and up.
 For little kids, there are pony rides.